Azure/aks-engine/docs/topics/clusterdefinitions.md

 #### addons

-`addons` is an interface to define user-configurable, "base" Kubernetes componentry.
+`addons` is an interface to define user-configurable Kubernetes componentry.
 It is a child property of `kubernetesConfig`.
 Below is a list of currently available `addons`:

 | Name of addon                                                         | Enabled by default? | How many containers | Description                                                                                                                                                         |
 | --------------------------------------------------------------------- | ------------------- | ------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------- |